 Jennifer Kurz, Climate & Energy Program Officer

-Jennifer is a program officer at the Pisces Foundation focusing on Climate and Energy issues.
+Jennifer is the program officer for Climate and Energy.

-Jennifer comes to Pisces from the Bill & Melinda Gates Foundation where she was the Special Assistant to the President for Global Policy and Advocacy, helping to establish a new division and its strategy.
-While at the Gates Foundation, she also managed a portfolio of U.S.-based advocacy grantees.
+She comes to Pisces from the Bill & Melinda Gates Foundation where she was the Special Assistant to the President for Global Policy and Advocacy, helping to establish a new division and its strategy.
+While at the Gates Foundation, she also managed a portfolio of U.S. and European policy advocacy grantees.

 Prior to that, Jennifer was the Outreach Director at the U.S. Climate Action Network, the primary U.S. network of organizations focused on climate.
-She led the network’s engagement of its members and coordination with allies in the faith, labor, business and national security communities during the 2009 -2010 push for federal legislation and an international climate treaty.
+She led the network’s engagement of its members and coordination with allies in the faith, labor, business, and national security communities from 2009–2011

-She has over a decade of experience working in Washington, DC for a variety of nonprofits, including the Brookings Institution, Sierra Club and Oxfam America.
-She has a Masters in Public Policy in international development and environmental policy from the Harvard Kennedy School and a BA in economics and politics from Pomona College.
+Jennifer has about 20 years of experience working for a variety of nonprofit organizations, including the Brookings Institution, Sierra Club, and Oxfam America.
+She has a Master’s in Public Policy in international development and environmental policy from the Harvard Kennedy School and a BA in economics and politics from Pomona College.

 Tom Owens, Program Associate